 Yes!
 Carpet chameleons require UVB lighting for their survival.
 UVB lighting helps provide a clear day/night cycle, provides all of the vitamin D that your pet needs, strengthens the immune system, facilitates better digestion, and other benefits.

-Here are the best UVB bulbs for carpet chameleons:
+Here are the recommended UVB bulb choices for carpet chameleon:

 Best temperature for carpet chameleons

 Carpet chameleons need a basking area temperature of 90-95°F, and between 70-75°F in the coolest part of the enclosure.
-Night temps should drop down to 60-70°F. Keep track of the temperatures in your chameleon’s setup with digital probe thermometers.
+Night temps should drop down to 60-70°F. We recommend using a temperature gun to measure basking/surface temperatures.
+Ambient temperatures can be measured with digital probe thermometers.

-Provide heat for your chameleon with a halogen heat bulb placed above the basking branch.
-Halogen bulbs are the best way to imitate the warmth of sunlight indoors, and considered to be a superior form of reptile heating by experts.
-Do not use ceramic heat emitters (CHEs), red bulbs, or blue bulbs, as these are not as effective.
-If the bulb is too warm, reduce the heat with a lamp dimmer.
-If the bulb is not warm enough, you will need a higher wattage.
+For heat, we a halogen heat bulb placed above the basking branch.
+We do not recommend ceramic heat emitters (CHEs), red bulbs, or blue bulbs, as these are not as effective.
+If the bulb is too warm, reduce the heat with a lamp dimmer or rheostat.
+If the bulb is not warm enough, you should consider a higher wattage.

 For best results, elevate the lamp above the top of the enclosure with the Exo Terra Light Bracket to create a wider basking area and more even heating.

-Increase humidity by misting the enclosure every morning and night with a large pressure sprayer or automatic misting system.
-You will also need a cool mist humidifier to run at night, connected to a humidistat to maintain humidity levels above 75%.
+Increase humidity and allow drinking by misting the enclosure every morning and night with a large pressure sprayer or automatic misting system.
+You can also consider a cool mist humidifier to run at night.

 Reptile humidifiers and foggers should only be used with distilled water and require frequent disinfecting to keep your reptile from getting sick.